-{\bf{Corollary}} \ref{corollary:case 1 copared with FPA} indicates that the proposed FSA always outperforms the MA and FPA, when Bob and Eve are located at the same angle.
-Moreover, it is observed from \eqref{eq:performance gain} as the received SNRs at Eve and Bob increase, the secrecy rate gain achieved by the proposed FSA becomes more significant.
+{\bf{Corollary}} \ref{corollary:case 1 copared with FPA} indicates that the proposed FSA always outperforms MA and FPA, when Bob and Eve are located at the same angle.
+Moreover, it is observed from \eqref{eq:performance gain} that as the received SNRs at Eve and Bob increase, the secrecy rate gain achieved by the proposed FSA becomes more significant.

-\subsubsection{Second Case: $\Delta_{r} = 0, \Delta_{\theta} \neq 0$}
+\subsection{Second Case: $\Delta_{r} = 0, \Delta_{\theta} \neq 0$}

-For this case, the null points of the array gain in \eqref{eq:null-point-line} reduce to ${f_{\rm c}} = \frac{2k}{N\Delta_{\theta}}{f_0}$.
-It is observed that when Eve and Bob are located on a specific circle, adjusting the frequency offsets can not effectively realize null-steering over Eve, which, however, can be achieved by switching carrier frequency.
-The optimal solution to (P4) for case 2 is presented as follows. \begin{proposition}[Optimal solution to (P4) for case 2] \rm{For the case with $\Delta_{\theta} \neq 0, \Delta_{r} = 0$, Problem (P4) is feasible if and only if ${f_{\rm H}} \ge \frac{2}{N|\Delta_{\theta}|}{f_0}$.
-Moreover, when (P4) is feasible, its optimal solution and the corresponding objective value are respectively given by}
+For this case, the null-steering condition of the array gain in \eqref{eq:null-point-line} reduce to ${f_{\rm c}} = \frac{2k}{N\Delta_{\theta}}{f_0}$.
+It is observed that when Eve and Bob are located at the same range, adjusting the frequency offsets of all antennas cannot effectively realize null-steering over Eve, which, however, can be achieved by switching the carrier frequency.
+The optimal solution to (P4) for Case 2 is presented below. \begin{proposition}[Optimal solution to (P4) for Case 2] \rm{When $\Delta_{\theta} \neq 0, \Delta_{r} = 0$, Problem (P4) is feasible if and only if ${f_{\rm H}} \ge \frac{2}{N|\Delta_{\theta}|}{f_0}$.
+In this case, its optimal solution and the corresponding objective value are respectively given by}

-\end{proposition} \begin{proof} The result can be easily obtained and we omit the detailed proof for brevity.$ \blacksquare$ \end{proof}
+\end{proposition} \begin{proof} The result can be easily obtained and we omit the detailed proof for brevity. \end{proof}